Act of God - n. a natural disaster such as a tsunami, earthquake, volcanic eruption, wildfire, tornado or hurricane.

 Nowadays, it's not as if anyone requires a definition of what constitutes an act of God, what with the alarming frequency of catastrophic events — such as the tsunamis in South Asia and Japan; the hurricanes that plague the U.S.; or the devastating earthquakes that occur worldwide.

 In short, an act of God is a natural disaster that no one has the earthly power to prevent.

 In the U.S., FEMA may be available for a loan (that you must pay back) to help rebuild.
 The catch?
 The President must first formally declare your neighborhood a disaster area.

 Although small comfort, loopholes to protect insurance companies exist universally.
 Most home insurance policies anywhere in the world often prove to be a mine field of fine print and exclusions.
 Word to the wise?
 Read and re-read your policy to see exactly what it covers and - more importantly - what it excludes.

 Around the Web, find out more about natural disaster insurance with tips and advice on exactly what's covered by separate policies, the likelihood of a natural disaster hitting your area, and approximately how much coverage you may need ...

 More about act of God & disaster insurance around the Web:

-Catastrophes: Insurance Issues - Comprehensive overview of insurance available in the U.S., risks by location, typical costs and deductibles, recent news and legislation, and historical from the Insurance Information Institute.
+Catastrophes: Insurance Issues - Check out comprehensive overview of insurance available in the U.S., with information on risks by location, typical costs and deductibles, recent news and legislation, and historical facts from the Insurance Information Institute.